Azagarialol/Discord-Auth-Bot/README.md

 # Remember:
 + ``We're not responsible for anything that happens.
 This is a violation of Discord's Terms of Service.
 This is purely for educational purposes only, whatever happens is on you.``
-- `This is discontinued project.
-If you're not an experienced developer and receive errors, please do NOT direct message me us help.`

 # Instructions: Bot
 **In order to make this work you'll require a mongo database (I will not tell you how to make one)**